Category: Blue Oak Nature Reserve

 • Rabbits under the cabin

-I trust you must have heard of snakes in planes and puss in boots but never heard of rabbits under the cabin, and maybe that’s not a thing yet.
+I trust you’ve heard of Snakes on Planes and Puss in Boots, but never of rabbits under the cabin, and maybe that’s not a thing yet.
 Well, there’s always a first time for everything.

 • Lake Poem